Emmajo2022/visionOS-online-Simulator/README.md

 </div>

-*Description*
+*Overview:*

-ThrillSeeker presents an engaging visionOS emulator designed for the Quest Pro headset.
-This emulator leverages eye tracking and hand tracking, allowing users to interact with the visionOS interface through hand gestures.
+ThrillSeeker offers an engaging visionOS emulator designed for the Quest Pro headset.
+This emulator utilizes eye tracking and hand tracking, allowing users to interact with the visionOS interface through hand gestures.
 While it requires active user involvement due to hardware constraints, it provides a unique way to explore visionOS.

-*Capabilities*
+*Key Features*

 * Utilizes eye tracking and hand tracking for interaction.